Corbin Carroll

 Corbin Franklin Carroll (born August 21, 2000) is an American professional baseball outfielder for the Arizona Diamondbacks of Major League Baseball (MLB).
 The Diamondbacks selected Carroll 16th overall in the first round of the 2019 MLB draft.
 He made his MLB debut in 2022.
 In 2023, Carroll was an MLB All-Star and was named the National League Rookie of the Year en route to winning Arizona's first National League pennant since 2001.
-Carroll was again named an All-Star in 2025.
+Carroll was again named an All-Star in 2025 and 2026.
+He is the active leader in triples with 59.

 Early life

-Corbin Franklin Carroll was born on August 21, 2000, in Seattle, Washington, to Brant and Pey-Lin Carroll.
-He is biracial; his father is Irish-American, and his mother was born in Taiwan and moved to Louisiana with her parents at the age of four.
+Corbin Franklin Carroll was born on August 21, 2000, in Seattle, Washington, to Brant and Pey-Lin Carroll. his father is Irish-American, and his mother was born in Taiwan and moved to Louisiana with her parents at the age of four.
 Carroll has a younger sister who went to Holy Names Academy and became a soccer player.
-The family grew up in an Asian-American neighborhood in Seattle.
 Carroll participated in cross-country sports to improve his speed.

 Amateur career

-Carroll played on the USA 18U National Team that won Gold in the 2018 COPABE Pan-American Championships.
-He attended Lakeside School in Seattle, Washington.
+Carroll played on the USA U-18 National Team that won Gold in the 2018 COPABE Pan-American Championships.
+He attended Lakeside School in Seattle.
 As a senior in 2019, he hit .540 with nine home runs and a 1.859 OPS.
 He committed to play college baseball at UCLA.